Scan Process

 • additionalContext - provides additional context to a scan.
 Check below for more information.

-If the callback to TireTreadScanViewKt.TireTreadScanView(context, config) does not produce an error, then the TireTreadScanView becomes accessible to your application as the main view object of scannerViewController.
+If the callback to TireTreadScanViewKt.TireTreadScanView(context, config, callback) does not produce an error, then the TireTreadScanView becomes accessible to your application as the main view object of scannerViewController.

 Additional Context